Japoneris/Crypto_Cat_Generator/README.md

 ![My cat](./my_chocolate_cat.svg)

-This is quite long, so use the `.html` page to first find the options that suit to you.
+This command is quite long to type.
+First, use the `.html` page to find the options that suit to you.

 ## Html Page

-We use bokeh to generate the html page.
+We use [`bokeh`](https://docs.bokeh.org/en/latest/) to generate the html page.
 It doesn't support `.svg` image display, so we need to convert all necessary material to `.png`.